eternnoir/flickrdownloader-bin/README.md

 A Flickr download tool write by golang.It will download photos from flicker with origin size.

+## Download

+You can download binary file at [Release Page](https://github.com/eternnoir/flickrdownloader-bin/releases).

 ## How to use

 ```